chengoldberg/xtr3d-challenge/README.md

 # Xtr3d Challenge
-We provide OpenCV tutorials on how to utilize ubiquitous Computer Vision algorithms along with a general pythonic infrastructure and a rudimentary python game to test it. **Your job is implement a simple Natural User Interface engine**.
+We provide OpenCV tutorials on how to utilize ubiquitous Computer Vision algorithms along with a general pythonic infrastructure and a rudimentary python game to test it. **Your job is to implement a simple Natural User Interface engine**.
 <p align="center">
   <img src="http://memesvault.com/wp-content/uploads/Challenge-Accepted-Face-01.jpg" width="320"/>
 </p>